1. Home

 For example, if you currently live in London but are moving to York.
 It’s important to be able to pick a professional in the right area.

 This is especially true as they might have local knowledge or an understanding of building work in that location.
+This can help you make your decision on purchasing a property with a full picture of what the area might look like in the future.

 Reviews

-The best way to assess a Building Surveyor is to read what their previous customers think about them.
+The best way to assess a building surveyor is to read what their previous customers think about them.

 Price